-The General Plan includes this introduction and five topical chapters.
+The General Plan includes this introduction, six topical chapters, and a glossary.
 The chapters cover all elements required by California State Government Code Section 65302, as well as topics of particular interest to the Santa Rosa community.
-The General Plan structure follows:
+The General Plan structure is as follows:

-- 1. Introduction: Describes the context of the General Plan update and history of the city; provides an overview of general plans, outlines the process to develop General Plan 2050; highlights key foundational milestones; identifies the required elements of the General Plan and summarizes the approach, structure, and key components of General Plan 2050; and provides information on how the plan is used by the City; how it can be used by the community, and how and when future updates can be made.

-- 2. Land Use and Economic

-Development: Provides overall land use

-and economic development policies for

-the city.
-The State-mandated land use

-content addresses the connection

-between land use and transportation,

-utilities, and other infrastructure.

-- 3. Circulation, Open Space, Conservation, and Greenhouse Gas Reduction: Satisfies the State law requirement to address transportation (circulation) in the plan and provides the general location and extent of existing and proposed major streets and other transportation facilities.
+- I. Introduction: Describes the context of the General Plan update and history of the city; provides an overview of general plans, outlines the process to develop General Plan 2050; highlights key foundational milestones; identifies the required elements of the General Plan and summarizes the approach, structure, and key components of General Plan 2050; and provides information on how the plan is used by the City; how it can be used by the community, and how and when future updates can be made. - 2.
+Land Use and Economic Development: Provides overall land use and economic development policies for the city.
+The State-mandated land use content addresses the connection between land use and transportation, utilities, and other infrastructure. - 3.
+Circulation, Open Space, Conservation, and Greenhouse Gas Reduction: Satisfies the State law requirement to address transportation (circulation) in the plan and provides the general location and extent of existing and proposed major streets and other transportation facilities.
 This chapter correlates with Chapter 2, Land Use and Economic Development, to provide adequate transportation to serve both new and existing land uses.
-Transportation improvements will support City and statewide greenhouse gas reduction targets, though this chapter goes further to include additional measures to reduce emissions across

-- sectors.
-These measures correlate with the City's Greenhouse Gas Reduction Strategy.
+- Transportation improvements will support City and statewide GHG reduction targets, though this chapter goes further to include additional measures to reduce emissions across sectors.
+These measures correlate with the City's Community-wide Greenhouse Gas Reduction Strategy (Appendix A).
 Finally, this chapter addresses the State law requirement for open space and conservation elements, relating to both the natural and built environment. - 4.
-Urban Design, Historic Preservation, and Art and Culture: Includes goals, policies, and actions related to urban design, historic preservation, art and culture, and hillside development.
+Urban Design, Cultural and Tribal Cultural Resources, Historic Preservation, and Art and Culture: Includes goals, policies, and actions related to urban and environmental design, cultural and tribal cultural resources, historic preservation, and art and culture.
 These are optional General Plan topics, but each is considered essential to the character and future growth of the Santa Rosa community. - 5.
-Safety, Noise, and Public Services and Facilities: Addresses State-required safety considerations.
+Safety, Climate Resilience, Noise, and Public Services and Facilities: Addresses State-required safety considerations.
 It provides information about risks in Santa Rosa due to natural and human-caused hazards, and its goals, policies, and actions are designed to protect populations, property, and critical facilities.
 It specifically addresses risks associated with flooding and storm drainage, geologic and seismic hazards, hazardous materials and waste, and fires.
-This chapter also includes goals, policies, and actions addressing public services and facilities and the legally required topic of noise. - 6.
-Health, Equity, and Environmental Justice: Addresses the newly required Environmental Justice element, along with optional element topics of community health, equity, parks, and youth and family.
-The optional elements complement the mandated element because each topic directly impacts environmental justice, and they all work to support more sustainable and positive community change. - 7.
-Glossary: Defines key terms used in General Plan 2050.
+This chapter also includes goals, policies, and actions addressing public services and facilities, climate resilience, and the legally required topic of noise.